wilburluce/ng-component-ideas/README.md

 and easier to test.

 #### Further Discussion
-Question: ‘what if I need to initialize something like a reactive form before the template renders?’
+Question: ‘What if I need to initialize something like a reactive form before the template renders?’
 Answer: add

 ```<ng-container *ngIf=“initializeFormGroup(viewState) as formGroup”>...</ng-container>```

 The method takes the viewState and returns the formGroup.
 The idea here, in general, is to pass the viewState back to methods in the component which will keep you from having to create and subscribe to observables.
-It should also make it easier to unit test the component methods by mocking objects vs spying on things that return data for observables.
+It should also make it easier to unit test the component methods by mocking the view object vs spying on things that return data for observables.

 ###OnPush change detection

-Angular has a default change detection strategy that has to be very unassuming about what data may change and is therefore inefficient from the perspective of rendering.
+Angular has a default change detection strategy that has to be very unassuming about what data may change - that is, it aggressively marks the component as dirty (needs render) on any async .
 Its goal is make writing templates easier out of the box.
-How it does this is beyond scope, but essentially it uses the zone.js library to track any changes to the component data but it has no way to know if that change effects the view, so it has to mark the component dirty.
+How it does this is beyond scope, but essentially it uses the zone.js library to track any async changes to the component data but it has no way to know if that change effects the view - so it has to mark the component dirty.

 Angular also provides the more DIY approach for change detection called OnPush.
 The downside is this puts all the responsibility of when to re-render the template on the developer.
 There are actually many ways a developer can implement a successful OnPush strategy - here is a non-exhaustive list:
 1) making a pure @input component